dappnode/DAppNodeDocs/docs/user/staking/gnosis-chain/solo.md

 ### 1. Exit the validator from the Dappnode UI

 :::warning
-Make sure that your validator have a `0x01` type withdrawal address before exiting your validator or you will lose your funds.
-In the [consensus explorer](https://gnosischa.in/), if your withdrawal address shows as an address that starts with a `0x00` it means that your withdrawal address needs to be upgraded to a `0x01`, please refer to the guide in the [Gnosis Chain documentation](https://docs.gnosischain.com/node/management/withdrawals#how-to-change-the-withdrawal-credential).
+It is recommended to update your withdrawal credentials to the `0x01` type before exiting your validator.
+Updating your withdrawal credentials later, when your node is stopped, is more difficult.
+To check if you already have updated withdrawal credentials you can check your validators in the [consensus explorer](https://gnosischa.in/), if your withdrawal address shows as an address that starts with a `0x00` it means that your withdrawal address needs to be upgraded to a `0x01`, please refer to the guide in the [Gnosis Chain documentation](https://docs.gnosischain.com/node/management/withdrawals#how-to-change-the-withdrawal-credential).
 If your validator already shows a `0x01` address, you DON'T need to follow these steps.
 :::

 ![Gnosis Withdrawals](/img/gnosiswithdrawals1.png)